kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

 <div style="height: 50px;"></div>

-During my part-time employment at Kaiko I created 3 particle effects, designing and implementing their behavior (C++, engine side) and visuals (HLSL, graphics side).
+During my part-time employment at Kaiko I created 3 particle effects, designed and implemented their behavior (C++, engine side) and visuals (HLSL, graphics side).
 The early iteration of the particle engine itself was provided by [Jan Enders](https://aldurethar.github.io/kkp5-particles).

 Each particle effect is split into layers, each layer can be thought of as a collection of particles grouped by their shared material, shader and movement behavior.
 All particles have the *same* set of properties, mostly defined per layer, simetimes per particle (like those that require randomization), sometimes globally for the entire effect (like wind direction, scale, root position and so on).